 The treatment process

-Thie sample to the right has been sawn in half to check the depth of treatment chemical penetration.
+The sample to the right has been sawn in half to check the depth of chemical penetration.
 Timber will expand and contract in reaction to the ambient moisture level.
-This inevitably leads to split naturally occurring in the post.
-The timber treatment pic crucial factor in protecting for a long life is to ensure all the sapwood has absorbed the treatment.
+This inevitably leads to splits naturally occurring in the post.
+The crucial factor in protecting timber for a long life is to ensure all the sapwood has absorbed the treatment.
 This way the post is protected even when the surface opens up with splits or shakes.

 You can find out more about the treatment process by following this link https://www.lonzawoodprotection.com/eu/tanalith-family/

 Characteristics of Timber

 Wood is a natural living material and not evenly porous, not all areas of an item may dry at an even rate.
 This uneven drying creates tremendous pressure inside the wood which causes splits, twist or warping as its exposed to sunlight and air, more prevalent in hot summers.
 Wood that has been pressure treated will shrink as the water used in the treatment process evaporates from the timber.
 These naturally weathering characteristics are rarely detrimental to the structural strength or shorten the life expectancy of the timber.

 Staining or painting the wood will increase the absorption of sunlight and speed up the drying process.
 Sealants and oils hold in the moisture and allow the timber to dry at a slower rate, reducing the risk of splitting.

 McVeigh Parker cannot be held responsible for splitting, discoloration or warping after delivery.

 Appearance and Colour